Bacardi rum cake was a huge hit back in the 1970s.

 - Pineapple rings with maraschino cherries inside the rings.
 They give the rum cake a tropical flair.

-- Seedless green grapes will complement the cake’s taste and texture well.
+- Add seedless green grapes to the top.
+They will complement the cake’s taste and texture well.
 Plus, they make for a pretty presentation!

-- Wrap the cake tightly with plastic wrap and store it at room temperature for up to 4 days.
-You can also refrigerate for up to a week.
+Wrap the cake tightly with plastic wrap.
+Store it at room temperature for up to 4 days.
+You can also refrigerate for up to 1 week.